 Tonight – April 2, 2017 – look for the moon and Winter Circle (or Winter Hexagon) stars.
 It’s difficult to convey the humongous size of the Circle, a great lasso of brilliant stars that fills our western sky at dusk and nightfall.

 Look for a circular (or hexagonal) pattern of bright stars around the April 2 moon.
 Just be sure to look at nightfall, because the Winter Circle stars will sink below the horizon by early evening.

 The Winter Circle can be seen from around the world, although its orientation with respect to the horizon will be different, depending on where you are.

 No matter what part of Earth you’re standing on, though, this same pattern of bright stars will surround the moon on April 2.

-If you’re in that part of the world, the star Sirius will appear at the top of the Circle and the star Capella at the bottom (if you can see Capella at all; it’s far to the north on the sky’s dome).
+If you’re in the Southern Hemisphere, notice the sky’s brightest star – Sirius – will appear at the top of the Circle and the star Capella at the bottom (if you can see Capella at all; it’s far to the north on the sky’s dome).

 Bottom line: Use the moon on April 2, 2017, to find the bright stars of the Winter Circle!